 The Manix 2 also boasts a nice-sized lanyard pipe suited for standard paracord.
 The knife bears the Spyderco pocket clip, mounted fairly high on the knife for a deep carry.
 The pocket clip is reversible, which allows for ambidextrous tip up carry.

 Manix 2 vs Paramilitary 2

 Many of you may be trying to compare the Manix 2 with the Paramilitary 2 so here’s my take.
 The Paramilitary 2 is James Bond – stylish and sexy but supremely capable and deadly when necessary.
 The Manix 2 is Rambo – tough as nails and means business but lacking a little finesse 🙂 Don’t get me wrong, both of these are top class knives and ultimately it depends on how you plan to use it.

 I personally prefer the Paramilitary 2’s compression lock versus the Manix’s ball lock.
 I also find the Para 2 much more fun to open and close.
 Still, if I were headed into the wilderness then I may opt for the more rugged Manix 2.
 My advice – buy both!

 In the Manix 2, Spyderco has created an outstanding tactical pocket knife which excels in a whole host of uses.
 Most notably, this is one of the toughest EDC knives I’ve used and will stand up to all kinds of abuse.
 Finding a US-made EDC knife with S30V steel and a state-of-the-art locking mechanism under $100 represents great value for money.
 Call me a Spyderco fanboy but the team from Golden, Colorado has done it again.

-The Good: Built like a tank, nice blade, good value for money
+- Built like a tank, nice blade, good value for money

-The Bad: A little heavy, closure may be a little stiff for some
+- A little heavy, closure may be a little stiff for some